-We often take for granted the positive impact social interactions can have on our mental wellness.
-Offering benefits such as reduced stress levels, improved cognitive functioning, and boosted self-esteem, connecting with others is crucial to our well-being and can provide us with a sense of purpose.
+Socialization is a biological necessity.
+It reduces stress levels, improves cognitive functioning, and boosts self-esteem.
+Connecting with others is crucial to our well-being and can provide us with a sense of purpose.

-As Joyce Carol Oates once said, “loneliness is like starvation: you don’t realize how hungry you are until you begin to eat.”
-Unfortunately, as we age, our socialization opportunities can become limited – we leave the workforce, children grow up and move away, etc.
+As Joyce Carol Oates noted, “Loneliness is like starvation: you don’t realize how hungry you are until you begin to eat.”

 This is a major “how do you know when it is time for assisted living” sign.